gamesfreak26/Deshika-Python/README.md

 ## Conditional Statement

+It evaluates the if statement lines to see if it is true, then those lines are run.
-It selects exactly one of the suites by evaluating the expressions one by one until one is found to be true (see section Boolean operations for the definition of true and false); then that suite is executed (and no other part of the if statement is executed or evaluated).
-If all expressions are false, the suite of the else clause, if present, is executed.
+If all expressions are false, the else clause, if present, is executed.

 ```python
 name = "tharanga"